Sujimoshi/drawio-mcp/README.md

   - `y` (number, optional): New Y coordinate (nodes only)
   - `width` (number, optional): New width (nodes only)
   - `height` (number, optional): New height (nodes only)
+  - `corner_radius` (integer, optional): Corner radius in pixels (≥ 1).
+Applies when the node is `RoundedRectangle`.
+If switching kind to `RoundedRectangle` and omitted, default 12 is applied.
+Ignored for other kinds.

 **Example (Single Node):**
 ```json